Annual ConcertRead More

-Samantha Chang is a Fellow of the Trinity College London and Fellow of the London College of Music.
+Samantha Chang is a Fellow of the Trinity College London and a Fellow of the London College of Music.
 She received her Postgraduate Diploma and Licentiate at the Royal Academy of Music in London (England) and Associate performance and teaching diplomas from the Royal Conservatory of Toronto (Canada).
 She is currently a research assistant and PhD candidate in the Graduate Department of Art at University of Toronto where she holds a Joseph-Armand Bombardier Canada Graduate Scholarship (CGS) Doctoral Award, a Faculty of Arts and Science Top (FAST) Doctoral Fellowship, and a Mary H. Beatty Fellowship.
 Her research explores the conceptual relationships between visual arts and music in the early modern period, specifically those of artistic identity, temporality, synaesthesia, and performativity.
 In her spare time, Samantha enjoys reading, following the World Cup, and speaks English, French, Mandarin, understands Taiwanese, and “mumbles through Latin, Italian, German, Dutch, Cantonese, and Japanese.”

 Samantha Chang performs on a Muramatsu Platinum Clad Flute, DN Model Flute, and Alto Flute.